correa-sergio/Pacoquinha-APP/README.md

-# Pacoquinha-APP
+# README.md

- Bash Script e Puppet
+# Welcome to Paçoquinha APP Script 🚀

+This project was proposed by a company for a DevOps selection process using Puppet and Shell Script.